michal-nak/PIN_detection/README.md

 - Update the `PIN` and `TOOL` variables in scripts if your PIN installation is in a different location.
 - All scripts and code are modular and robust for easy extension.

+---

+## License

+This project is licensed under the MIT License.
+See the [LICENSE](LICENSE) file for details.

+## Disclaimer

+This repository is for educational and research purposes only.
+The code and techniques provided are intended to help understand and analyze dynamic binary instrumentation (DBI) detection and evasion.
+Use of this code for malicious purposes is strictly prohibited.

+By using this repository, you agree to:
+- Use the code responsibly and ethically.
+- Comply with all applicable laws and regulations in your jurisdiction.
+- Not use the code to harm, disrupt, or gain unauthorized access to any system or data.

+The authors and contributors are not responsible for any misuse of this code or for any damages or legal consequences that may arise from its use.